Stellar cooling limits on light scalar boson revisited: Bremsstrahlung emission of light scalar

 \paragraph{Energy emission by $e$-$N$ bremsstrahlung}

 We use the following effective Lagrangian for the light scalar boson $S$ with its mass $m_S$ and the Standard Model fermions, electron $e$ and nucleons $p,n$,

 In the Higgs portal light scalar model, these couplings are given by their Yukawa couplings to the Higgs boson and the mixing angle between the Higgs and light scalar boson as $g_{e,p,n}=(y_{e,p,n}/\sqrt{2}) \sin\th$.
 The coupling between $S$ and two photons is small enough to be neglected in both the production rate and the opacity factor in this model.
-As for heavy nucleus, we assume that its component nucleons can be coherently treated since typical stellar temperatures are well below the binding energy of nucleus.
+As for heavy nucleus, we assume that its constituent nucleons can be treated coherently, since typical stellar temperatures are well below the binding energy of nucleus.

 The energy emission rate by the $e$-$N$ bremsstrahlung process can be analytically simplified if electrons are non-relativistic and non-degenerate.
-In this case, we can use the Maxwell-Boltzmann distribution for the energy distribution of the initial state.
+In this case, we can use the Maxwell-Boltzmann distribution for the initial state energy distribution.
 Without the opacity factor, the energy emission rate is given by

 where $n_{e,N}$ are the number densities of electron and nucleus, $m_{e,N}$ are their masses, $\al$ is the fine structure constant and $Z$ is the atomic number of the nucleus $N$.
 The coupling between the light scalar and the nucleus is given by $g_N=Z g_p+(A-Z) g_n$ with the mass number $A$.
 The integration $I(y)$ is defined as